 Need some specialty cocktails while waiting?
-The restaurant also offers cocktails for over $19 to $21.
+The restaurant also offers delicious cocktails for over $19 to $21.

-Another sushi restaurant on Maui that prides itself on using locally-sourced ingredients is Nuka over on 780 Haiku Road in Maui.
+Another sushi restaurant on Maui that prides itself on using locally-sourced ingredients is Nuka over on 780 Haiku Road on Maui’s North Shore.

 The restaurant’s name is the Japanese word for “Rice Bran.”
 That said, it’s no wonder that the restaurant proudly mills its own rice.

-While the restaurant is more Izakaya-focused, their sushi is definitely notable.
+While the restaurant is more Izakaya-focused, its sushi is definitely notable.